johnhopkins/myserial/readme.md

 ## Acknowledgments

-* Thanks to sigrok for the excellent library, without which none of this would have been possible
+* Thanks to sigrok for the excellent libserialport library, without which none of this would have been possible
 * Thanks too to the Arduino project, that got me interested in this kind of thing